hamax97/hamax97.github.io/write-ups/lessons-learned-rspec.md

   - Best for simulating *query* methods (no side effect).
   - Args given are ignored.
   - `allow(<double object>).to receive().and_return()`
+  - When you assert on state, you're stubbing.

 - **Mock**: Expects specific messages; raises an error if if doesn't receive them at the end of the example.
   - Useful to deal with *command* methods (have side effect).
   - `expect(<double object>).to receive()`
+  - When you assert on messages, you're mocking.

 - **Null Object**: A benign test module that can stand in for any object; returns itself in response to any message.